dtao/aiadventures/summaries/2023-04-29-basic-ai-drives/basic-ai-drives.md

 will seem prehistoric that the most advanced AI systems we had in 2023 were so opaque.

-Also: humans clearly value self-preservation.
+But also: humans clearly value self-preservation.
 But under threat, a human's behavior can be unpredictable.
 They may do nothing (paralyzed with fear).
 Picture a hostage following instructions silently while a gun is held to their head.
 They may know they are likely doomed but fail to see a viable alternative.